Inter-Party Dialogue

 How to coordinate with other actors/which other stakeholders to involve?

-• Regular Coordination Meetings: Schedule routine meetings with key stakeholders to maintain alignment and address any coordination challenges.
-External actors may be invited to sessions to contribute insights based on their expertise on specific topics.
-Clearly define the roles and responsibilities of external actors, whether they are funders, technical experts, or advisory partners.
+Clearly define the roles and responsibilities of external actors, whether they are funders, technical experts or advisory partners.
 This ensures that all parties understand their contributions to the platform.
-It’s essential to maintain the platform’s political neutrality.
-Ensure that all interactions and support from
+It is essential to maintain the platform’s political neutrality.
+Ensure that all interactions and support from external actors do not influence or appear to influence the platform’s impartiality.

 How to ensure sustainability?